 ⚒️

-When starting team development for the first time, everyone struggles with how to proceed.
+When starting team development, it's often difficult to decide how to work together.
 This article summarizes tools that may be useful in such cases.

 This article is machine-translated, may not be accurate